jawsmartin/jawsmartin.github.io/_posts/2015-03-00-afterskoolz-case-study.md

 ###Search Results

-The search-results page, in my opinion, is the most important page of the entire site; you want it to coney a large amount of information in a simple, unintimidating way.
+The search-results page, in my opinion, is the most important page of the entire site; you want it to convey a large amount of information in a simple, unintimidating way.
 At the same time, you want to give users the ability to access a large varitey of additional details and search customization if needed.

 {% include image.html name="search-results" caption="Sal and Mustafa stressed the importance of a map and save-class buttons in the page's design" %}